-There have been multiple studies conducted which indicate that being out in nature, in the wild has a positive impact on your life and overall health.
-But we don’t necessarily need scientific proof to feel the impacts of being out in the wild – there is always a general calmness and enlightening feeling that many experience.
-When you make an effort to escape the stresses of your day-to-day and find time to dive into nature for a while, you are actively increasing your quality of life in so many different ways.
+There have been multiple studies conducted which indicate that being out in nature.
+In the wild has a positive impact on your life and overall health.
+But we don’t necessarily need scientific proof to feel the impacts of being out in the wild.
+There is always a general calmness and enlightening feeling that many experience.
+Make an effort to escape the stresses of your day-to-day.
+Find time to dive into nature for a while, you are actively increasing your quality of life in so many different ways.

 The word wild simply represents whatever or wherever your outdoor pursuits take you.
-Now don’t stress out here, (and if you are, clearly you need a good nature walk) we aren’t saying that you need to go on a five-day camping trip in the backcountry complete with a six-kilometer portage in order to experience the wild.
+Now don’t stress out here, (and if you are, clearly you need a good nature walk).
+We aren’t saying that you need to go on a five-day camping trip in the backcountry complete.
+We’re noting suggesting a six-kilometer portage in order to experience the wild.
 Even spending an hour on a trail or path taking in the trees and the sounds of the wildlife around you will do your soul some good.
-Simply sitting in your garden without your phone and just taking in a nice day can do wonders for your mood and is a great way to utilize the wild in your own backyard – literally.
+Simply sitting in your garden without your phone and just taking in a nice day.
+This can do wonders for your mood and is a great way to utilize the wild in your own backyard, literally.

 Summer body ready

 With something as simple as going for a two-hour hike, you’ll burn almost 1,000 calories before lunch!
-Paddle boarding claims the same number of calories but if you decide to hop in for a quick swim while you’re out on the board this number will quickly sky rocket.
+Paddle boarding claims the same number of calories.
+If you decide to hop in for a quick swim while you’re out on the board this number will quickly sky rocket.